elizhyu/elizhyu.github.io/_posts/2020-10-17-italian-baked-mushrooms.md

 - Set the oven to 400°F (450°F for big mushrooms) and bake for 20-30 minutes (10 minutes for big mushrooms) until golden brown. *(leave the mushrooms uncovered)*

-- (Optional) Season and bake the mushrooms with various vegetables, like cauliflower and tomotoes.
+- (Optional) Season and bake the mushrooms with various vegetables, like cauliflower and tomatoes.

 ![With_Vegetables](/img/cooking/italian-baked-mushrooms/7.jpg)